Ozempic Face — Lose the Weight, Keep the Face

 FAQ

-The questions readers ask most often before starting GLP-1 therapy.
+The questions readers ask most often — from GLP-1 weight loss to peri- and post-menopause.

 Most adults on a GLP-1 should aim for 1.6 to 2.2 grams of protein per kilogram of lean body mass per day, divided across 3–4 meals of 25–40 g each.
 This range is designed to preserve muscle during a calorie deficit and is significantly higher than the standard 0.8 g/kg RDA.